How to Write a Legal Cover Letter for Law Firms (that Gets you Noticed)

 5. Proofread

 There is zero room for typos or grammatical errors in cover letters for lawyers.
-With the high level of competition for legal jobs, don’t give hiring managers a reason to eliminate you.
-Take the time to carefully proofread your cover letter.
-It’s also a good idea to enlist someone else to proofread your cover letters.
+With so much competition for legal jobs, don’t give hiring managers a reason to eliminate you.
+Take the time to carefully proofread your cover letter yourself, and consider enlisting someone else to proofread your cover letters as well.

-In a crowded legal job market, there’s no better way to set yourself apart than an excellent legal cover letter.
+In a crowded legal job market, there’s no better way to outshine the competition than an excellent legal cover letter.
 Ensure you’re putting your best foot forward with your future employer by:

 • Making it personal.
 At every step, customize your cover letter to the firm you’re applying to—from the tone to the specific skills you detail.